brd87/tools/sortownik/readme.txt

     }
 }

+template tips:
 - The maximum file for sorting is 200MB
-- Files will be sorted only from directory C:\downloads
+- Files will be sorted only from directory A:\\example
 - Only files from host pbs.twimg.com (twitter) and scontent-waw1-1.xx.fbcdn.net (facebook) will be sorted